-It has a comprehensive education offering to tempt schools – primary students can access a range of interactive, curriculum-linked workshops, which take place in themed classrooms containing a host of artefacts and specimens.
+It has a comprehensive education offering to tempt schools.
+Primary students can access a range of interactive, curriculum-linked workshops.
+These take place in themed classrooms containing a host of artefacts and specimens.

-Options include Evolution, Endangered animals and conservation, and habitats and adaptations, and all are taught by qualified teaching staff.
+Options include Evolution, Endangered animals and conservation, and habitats and adaptations.
+Qualified teaching staff will deliver these.

-The team can also help visiting teachers to develop an itinerary for their visit, spanning a wide range of subjects, including maths, art, English, geography, and more.
+The team can also help visiting teachers to develop an itinerary for their visit.
+This can span a wide range of subjects, including maths, art, English, geography, and more.

 The Deep is home to 3,500 fish and welcomes over 30,000 students every year to its purpose-built Learning Centre.

-Start your amazing aquarium experience with the breath-taking coral reef in the Lagoon, some impressively large sharks in Endless Ocean or take a look at the creatures of the Amazon in the Flooded Forest.
+Start your amazing aquarium experience with the breath-taking coral reef in the Lagoon and some impressively large sharks in Endless Ocean.
+Or take a look at the creatures of the Amazon in the Flooded Forest.